Virus tracing app raises privacy concerns in India

 A recent study by epidemiologists at Oxford University estimated that 60% of the population in any given area need to use a contact tracing technology, combined with other measures such as broader testing and the quarantining of vulnerable people, for the app to be able to contain the virus.

-“India has to couple contact tracing technology with far broader testing.
-Testing is the primary solution to contact the infections,” said Dr. Anant Bhan, a public health and bioethics expert.
+“India has to couple contact tracing technology with far more broader testing.
+Testing is the primary solution to halt the infection spread,” said Dr. Anant Bhan, a public health and bioethics expert.

 The Inquirer Foundation supports our healthcare frontliners and is still accepting cash donations to be deposited at Banco de Oro (BDO) current account #007960018860 or donate through PayMaya using this link .